hudmont/dotfiles/README.md

 # dotfiles
-Config files for the window manager, keybindings, scripts
+Config files for the window manager, keybindings, scripts.

-#test edit

-gogogo
+.xbindkeys.scm -> A rather compilcated config to be able to use emacs-style key sequences.